natenka/pyneng-book-en/docs/source/book/01_intro/virtualenv.rst

     (Test)$ workon pyneng
     (pyneng)$

-If you want to remove the virtual environment, you should use "rmvirtualenv":
+If you want to remove virtual environment, you should use "rmvirtualenv":

 ::